Master of Science in Health Care Management

 Lead in health

-Teaches an in-depth understanding of complex health care issues so students graduate with the ability to lead and change enterprises in dynamic industries.
+Gain an in-depth understanding of complex health care issues to graduate with the ability to lead, manage, and change enterprises in dynamic industries.

-Offers project-based experiential learning courses that give students the chance to develop collaborative partnerships with businesses and nonprofits, meet health policy leaders, or work within the Johns Hopkins medical system.
+Get involved in project-based experiential learning opportunities to develop collaborative partnerships with businesses and nonprofits, meet health policy leaders, or work within the Johns Hopkins medical system.